KristianKermedchiev/Guitar-Store/documentation.md

 II.
 Technical information:

 2. The back-end is done using Firebase to maintain collections, access and modify them.
 The front-end is done with React.
 Additional library used is 'styled-components' to ease on the css.
+The website is deployed and can be accessed via the following link: https://guitar-store-b5a07.web.app ;

 III.
 Overview: